Henry Buehman: Biography

-Buehman was born on May 14, 1851 to Ludwig and Annie Buehman in Bremen, Germany.
+Buehman was born on May 14, 1851, to Ludwig and Annie Buehman in the Free Hanseatic City of Bremen.
 One of eleven children, eight of whom survived to adulthood, young Buehman was educated in the city's public schools before being apprenticed to a photographer at age fourteen.
 Completing his apprenticeship in June 1868, Buehman took a steamship to New York City.
 He stayed there for two weeks before continuing on to San Francisco, California via Panama.

 After reaching San Francisco, Buehman worked for the firm of Bradley & Rulofson.
 After leaving this position, he owned a photography studio in Visalia for two years before selling it.
 He traveled through California, Nevada, and Utah before reaching Prescott, Arizona Territory.
 During his time in the Nevada gold fields, Buehman acquired United States citizenship.
 In Prescott he equipped himself with a wagon and supplies with the intention of traveling into Mexico.
 Buehman arrived in Tucson on June 4, 1874.
 There his plans changed and he took a position with a Mexican photographer.
 A month later, Buehman was advertising his services as a photographer/dentist.
 He quickly gained a reputation for the quality of his work and purchased his former employer's studio on February 20, 1875, renaming it the Buehman Studio.

 Portrait photography was Buehman's primary source of income.
 Cartes de visite were popular and his clientele would return to his studio for updated portraits as styles changed to prefer things such as full length or three-quarters poses or cabinet cards instead of smaller hand-held images.
 When stereographic cards became popular in the American West, Buehman was among the first photographers to produce them.
 Buehman was rarely a leader of new fashions, but his technical mastery made him the preferred photographer in southern Arizona.
 His diversified offerings, willingness to adapt to changing tastes, and ability to effectively pose his subjects gained Buehman a loyal base of clients.
 This gave him opportunities to photograph a variety of prominent territorial residents including Governor John C Fremont, Indian Agent John Clum, General Nelson A. Miles, and rancher Henry Hooker.
 His subjects were not limited to the living, with Tucson area residents claiming "even the dead sit for Buehman".
 Sometimes the subjects of Buehman's post-mortem photography were well-known outlaws, but more often a grieving family would hire him to make a lasting keepsake to remind them of a lost child.